 Misdemeanor vs. Felony Hit & Run

-The penalties for hit and run can vary depending upon whether or not the accident involved serious injury, property damage, or both.
-A misdemeanor hit and run will involve minimal property damage and can carry a penalty of up to 1 year in jail and as much as a $10,000 fine.
-A felony hit and run, on the other hand, will involve permanent bodily injury to another or death of another.
+The penalties for hit-and-run can vary depending upon whether or not the accident involved serious injury, property damage, or both.
+A misdemeanor hit-and-run will involve minimal property damage and can carry a penalty of up to 1 year in jail and as much as a $10,000 fine.
+A felony hit-and-run, on the other hand, will involve permanent bodily injury to or death of another.
 This offense can carry up to 4 years of prison time and a $10,000 fine.

 Representing the Criminally Accused Since 1990

-If you have been charged and are seeking competent legal counsel to defend you in a court of law, our San Diego criminal attorneys can help.
-Please call our offices today to arrange a free initial consultation where we can sift through whatever available information you have and discuss in detail the events leading up to you being charged.
-We will answer your questions and render an opinion on what the best course of action would be to successfully defend you.
+If you have been charged with hit-and-run and are seeking competent legal counsel to defend you in a court of law, our San Diego criminal defense attorneys can help.
+Please call our offices today to arrange a free initial consultation where we can sift through whatever information you have and discuss in detail the events leading up to you being charged.
+We will answer your questions and render an opinion on the best course of action to successfully defend you.
 Contact us now.